 Wide Half Double Crochet (WHDC): YO, insert your hook between stitch posts, YO and pull up a loop, YO and pull through three loops.

 With Gray, chain 97.
 (This is the base chain for four flowers across.
 If you’d like to make it bigger and have five flowers across, chain 117.
 If you’d like six flowers across, chain 135.)

-ROW 16: Work 16 HDCs, and on the 16th stitch, pull through with Persimmon.
+Row 16: Work 1 WHDC in each of the first 16 stitches, and on the 16th stitch, pull through with Persimmon.
 Then work 1 puff stitch, carrying gray behind your work.
 Before you complete the puff stitch, pull through with Gray.
-Work 1 HDC with Gray, carrying Persimmon behind your work, and pull through Persimmon before you finish the stitch.
+Work 1 WHDC with Gray, carrying Persimmon behind your work, and pull through Persimmon before you finish the stitch.
 Work 1 more puff stitch with Persimmon, and pull through with gray before you finish the stitch.

-ROW 17: Work 1 row of HDC in Gray, inserting your hook in between the posts and underneath the Persimmon yarn you carried along the row below.
+Row 17: Work 1 row of WHDC in Gray, inserting your hook in between the posts and underneath the Persimmon yarn you carried along the row below.
 This helps to hide it on both sides.
 When you are crocheting over the puffs from the row below, insert your hook on either side of them, just like they are posts.
-Chain 2 and turn.
+CH 2 and turn.

-ROWS 21 – 35: Work 15 rows of HDC in between the posts with Gray.
+Rows 21 – 35: Work 15 rows of WHDC in between the posts with Gray.
 (On row 21 be sure to insert your hook underneath the Persimmon yarn to keep it from showing through.)

 Repeat rows 16 through 35 four more times, switching colors for each set of flowers.
-End the blanket with 15 rows of HDC in between the posts with gray.
+End the blanket with 15 rows of WHDC in between the posts with gray.